tomhrr/dale/doc/2-4-macros.md

 (mnfv mc 1)))` will expand to `(do (mnfv mc 1))`.
 Issue #140 is tracking this problem, and will be resolved when arbitrary argument nodes are supported.

+#### `std.macros.get-varargs-list`

+Linkage: `extern`
+Parameters:

+  * `p`
+  * `DNode`

+Takes a macro context, an argument count, and a pointer to a DNode pointer as its arguments.
+Returns the first node of a linked node list containing each of the nodes from the DNode pointer list, suitable for using as the argument to the `uql` and `uql-nc` forms.
+(The third argument here is typically the macro's 'rest' argument.
+The difference between 'rest' and the return value of this function is that the nodes here will be linked together.)

+#### `std.macros.get-varargs-list`

+Linkage: `extern`
+Parameters:

+  * `(count int)`

+Simple version of `get-varargs-list`, only takes the count as parameter.

 [Previous](./2-3-math.md) | [Next](./2-5-stdlib.md)